Dirac Theory in Hydrodynamic Form: INTRODUCTION

 And again, bohmian mechanics in presence of spin can be written in hydrodynamic formulation \cite{Takabayasi1954}.

 More generally, in presence of spin as well as relativistic covariance, the Pauli equation is replaced by the Dirac equation, although the corresponding bohmian mechanics was never really written in detail \cite{Holland}.
-Problems arise due to the fact that for multi-particle systems, covariance requires each particle to have its own proper time while quantum principles demands all particles to have a single temporal parametrization \cite{md, dgnsz}.
-For single particles, a hydrodynamic formulation was given, but even for such a formulation the relativistic covariance has been the reason of drawbacks.
+Problems arise due to the fact that for multi-particle systems, covariance requires each particle to have its own proper time while quantum principles demand all particles to have a single temporal parametrization \cite{md, dgnsz}.
+For single particles, a hydrodynamic formulation was given, but even for such a formulation the relativistic covariance has been reason of some drawbacks.
 For example, the earliest-known study of the Dirac equation in hydrodynamic form was made in \cite{Yvon1940}, although surprisingly in a non-manifestly covariant manner.
 When Takabayasi worked on the hydrodynamic formulation of the Dirac equation he did indeed do it in a manifestly covariant treatment \cite{tr1, tr2, Takabayasi1957}, although again relativistic covariance stood in the way while trying to achieve the polar decomposition of spinors.
 And when in the same years the polar decomposition of spinors was in fact accomplished \cite{jl1, jl2}, no-one thought to use it to investigate the dynamical character of the Dirac equation.

-It is only very recently that the polar form of spinors initially found in \cite{jl1, jl2} has been used to polarly decompose the spinorial covariant derivative in its most general form in which covariance is respected for whatever coordinate system or local frame, even in curved space-times, in \cite{Fabbri:2020ypd}.
-The subsequent application to the polar decomposition of the Dirac equations has also been given in the case in which the spinor fields interacts with gravity, torsion and electrodynamics \cite{Fabbri:2020ypd}.
-Finally, the hydrodynamic form of the Dirac equations has been used to conduct a general investigation on bohmian mechanics \cite{Fabbri:2022kfr}.
+It is only very recently that the polar form of spinors initially found in \cite{jl1, jl2} has been used to polarly decompose the spinorial covariant derivative in its most general form, in which covariance is respected for whatever coordinate system or local frame, even in curved space-times, in \cite{Fabbri:2020ypd}.
+The subsequent application to the polar decomposition of the Dirac equation has also been given in the case in which the spinor field interacts with gravity, torsion and electrodynamics \cite{Fabbri:2020ypd}.
+Finally, the hydrodynamic form of the Dirac equation has been used to conduct a general investigation on bohmian mechanics \cite{Fabbri:2022kfr}.

 In the following, we will employ this formulation to examine the aforementioned problem regarding the definition of velocity and the guidance equation for particles.